ethereum/go-ethereum/docs/_getting-started/index.md

 Generated account 0xCe8dBA5e4157c2B284d8853afEEea259344C1653
 ```

-Copy and save your password with the generated account somewhere safe; you will need it later in this tutorial.
+Save your password and the generated account because you will need them later in this tutorial.

 **The Generated account:**